Libensemble/libensemble/docs/index.rst

 Welcome to libEnsemble's documentation!
 =======================================

-Library for managing ensemble-like collections of computations.
+A library for managing ensemble-like collections of computations.

 .. toctree::
    :maxdepth: 2